This section provides details on how to apply for a live account and move from the Test to the Production environment.

 Go Live Checklist

 See below for details of website compliance and other checks that your merchants should complete before going live and processing payment transactions.
-You can also send your merchants to the Paysafe Go Live Checklist to read this information for themselves.

 - Make sure merchants have submitted the necessary documentation or evidence to support any PCI DSS compliance requirements.